 - For residences and similar spaces, at least every 14 years.

 - For indoor occupational spaces not containing flammable materials, at least every 7 years.

 - For indoor occupational spaces containing flammable materials, at least every 2 years.

 - For entertainment venues and public gathering places, at least once a year.

-- For outdoor occupational installations (swimming pools, marinas, camping spaces) at least once every year, and in cases of interruption of electricity supply, prior to reconnection.
+- For outdoor occupational installations, such as swimming pools, marinas, camping spaces at least once every year, and in cases of interruption of electricity supply, prior to reconnection.

 - For all the above categories, re-inspection is mandatory in cases of change in use of the installation.

-- For all the above categories, re-inspection is mandatory if the installation has been damaged due to natural disasters (floods, earthquakes).
+- For all the above categories, re-inspection is mandatory in case of damage to the installation due to natural disasters (floods, earthquakes).

 - After serious accidents or events (fire, electrocution).

 [accordion-content] When was the retail electricity market opened in Greece? [/accordion-title]